gis-yang/DroneMapping/README.md

-# Open-access Drone Course
+# Open-access Drone Mapping Course

 [Citizen Science GIS](http://www.citizensciencegis.org), University of Central Florida

-Maintain by Bo Yang
+Maintained by Bo Yang

 **Course description**

 This open access drone mapping training course is design to be use in the NSF eelgrass drone mapping project.
 How to uses Unmanned Aerial Systems (UAS), i.e. drones, to do the mapping.
 We create this training course for our eelgrass mapping friends to learn how to fly drone for collecting data, and perform the data analysis in Geographical Information Science (GIS) method.
 This training course contains topics of flying DJI drones, Preflight & Planning, FAA part 107 examination, Drone2map user guide, and ArcGIS based drone image analyses.

  **Course Objectives**

 1. Basic knowledge of Drone, setup and maintenance.
 2. Learn how to fly drone, manual manipulation and auto-pilot.
 3. Learn FAA regulation, sectional chart, and how to take the part 107 exam.